-First Aid kits and biohazard kits are located on the main level of the preschool.
+First Aid kits and biohazard kits are located on the main level of the preschool in the storage closet.
 The contents are checked and replenished each month.
 They are taken outside for recess, and in the event of emergency evacuation.